ngandlau/R_utils/README.md

 ## Description

-A library of R utility functions that I find useful for my work as a PhD student on…
+A library of R utility functions that I find useful for my work on:

 -   customer cohort analysis
 -   age-period-cohort analysis